Somebody asked me the other day what my favourite thing to bake was and the first thing that came into my head was Babka bread.

 Place one chilled log onto a large cutting board and remove baking paper.
 Trim last inch off each end then cut the log in half lengthwise and lay them next to each other cut sides up so you can see all the chocolate lines on the inside.

 Lift one half over the other and twist each around the other, then transfer the twist as best as you can into the prepared loaf pan.
-Sprinkle over the left over sprinkles.

 Repeat with the second log and cover pans with a tea towel to prove again for 1 hour.